Skip to main content

 A manifest file contains all the configuration and input data required to measure your application's energy and carbon impacts and should have a .yml extension.

 Open the file, add your data and save the file.
-The simple example below runs a single snapshot observation through a single plugin.
+The minimal example below runs two snapshot observations through a single plugin - all it does is multiply a value in each element of the input data by 2.

 name: basic-demo